GETTING TESTED FOR HIV

 - have more than 10 sexual partners in 6 months

 UNDERSTANDING HIV RAPID TESTING

 Traditional HIV testing, where blood is drawn and sent to the laboratory for testing can take several days or more to get a result.
 Rapid Testing uses a pinprick of the finger (or oral fluid, depending on the test) and returns results within 10 to 20 minutes.

-Most rapid HIV tests detect HIV antibodies; however some can also test for the presence of the virus itself.
-A ‘reactive’ (or preliminary positive) result on a rapid HIV test is not a HIV diagnosis, as rapid HIV tests produce a small number of false positive results.
+Most rapid HIV tests detect HIV antibodies; however, some can also test for the presence of the virus itself.
+A ‘reactive’ (or preliminary positive) result on a rapid HIV test is not an HIV diagnosis, as rapid HIV tests produce a small number of false positive results.
 For this reason, a reactive rapid HIV test result must always be confirmed by laboratory tests.